IBM/csm-dach-cloud-native-labs/additional/microservices.md

 The prefix indicates that the variables will be in the form WORDPRESS_DATABASE_xyz, for example WORDPRESS_DATABASE_HOST.

 In addition to the environment variables we just set, wordpress needs a password, stored in the environment variable WORDPRESS_DATABASE_PASSWORD.
-For this, we'll use the same password as for the mysql application before, that means we can use the same secret:
+For this, we'll use the same password as for the mariadb application before, that means we can use the same secret:
 ```
 user1$ oc set env deployment/wordpress --from=secret/mariadb-secret --prefix=WORDPRESS_DATABASE_
 ```